junetic/usercall-mcp/README.md

 **AI can build products.
 But it still doesn't talk to users.**

-Usercall MCP lets AI agents run real user interviews and return structured insights with themes and verbatim quotes.
+Usercall MCP lets AI agents run voice real user interviews and return structured insights with themes and verbatim quotes.

 Works with Claude Desktop, Cursor, and any MCP-compatible client.